-The beautiful mountain of Benwisken is a part of the Dartry Mountain range in north Sligo.
-The peak of Benwisken blocks entrance into the Gleniff valley, a huge glacier-formed hollow in the north side of the mountain range.
-The rock is Dartry limestone, and the peak of the mountain is sculpted like the crest of a wave.
+The beautiful and dramatic mountain of Benwisken is a part of the Dartry Mountain range in the ancient kingdom of Carbury in north Sligo.
+The peak of Benwisken blocks the entrance into the Gleniff valley, a huge glacier-formed hollow in the north side of the mountain range with the mysterious Diarmuid and Grainne's cave in the cliffs to the rear of the valley.

 The mountain is covered with a mantle of blanket bog that holds water like a sponge.
 The top of the mountain is covered in sink holes and swallow holes, where water drained down into the stone, carving out the gallerys and tunnels behind Diarmuid and Grainne's cave.

 A poem by St. Columbkille: